The BDA is a membership organisation working to achieve a dyslexia-friendly society for all.

 An online training software platform, hosting some of Communicate-ed’s online training courses.

 A professional partnership offering a range of support services to meet the needs of all dyslexic adults, their families, friends, employers, trainers and tutors.
 Dyslexia Solutions is based in Leeds, West Yorkshire.
-Ros Lehany is one of the partners of Dyslexia Solutions, and she is the course tutor for some of our online and face to face courses.
+Ros Lehany is one of the partners of Dyslexia Solutions, and she is the course tutor for one of our online courses.

 An independent organisation offering comprehensive support for new and experienced exams officers, aiming to support them in their everyday roles.

 A leading provider of assessments to UK schools, GL Assessment has a range of diagnostic and screening assessments to identify and support students with SEN and Access Arrangements applications.
 These include CAT4, the Dyslexia Portfolio and the British Picture Vocabulary Scale, as well as Lucid’s respected portfolio of SEND assessments for dyslexia, visual stress, working memory, reading and cognitive development.
 One of Lucid’s most popular assessments is Exact - an assessment designed to help simplify exam access arrangement applications.

 A publishing company with a number of educational assessments, including some suitable for testing school age students.

 Include-ed deliver training, resources and advice for education professionals, enabling them to provide access for students who would otherwise be excluded due to special needs and disabilities.
 Communicate-ed work in association with Include-ed to offer the Postgraduate Award of Proficiency in Assessment for Access Arrangements (PAPAA).